gromacs/gromacs/docs/release-notes/2018/major/miscellaneous.rst

 Updated many aspects of the documentation
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 Imported and updated more material from the wiki.
-Incorporated suggestions arising from many Redmine issues.
+Incorporated suggestions arising from many tracked issues.
 Updated user guide, developer guide, install guide, and reference manual.

 Updated mdrun signal help text